jtwebman/tasky/README.md

 # A simple JIRA software engineer open source replacer....One Day

-Todo List (Will add to app once runing):
+Todo List (Will add to app once running):

 - Get monorepo with React / TypeScript / Node API / Shared Libraries with ESLint Working
 - Add in testing framework